zachflower/awesome-open-source-supporters/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for taking the time to work on a PR for Awesome-FreeForOpenSource!
+Thank you for taking the time to work on a PR for Awesome-Open-Source-Supporters!

 To ensure your PR is dealt with swiftly please check the following: